-•Hold power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
-Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.

-•Maintain labels and nameplates.
+- •Hold power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - •Maintain labels and nameplates.
 These carry important information.
-If unreadable or missing, contact a MILWAUKEE service facility for a replacement.

-- WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
+If unreadable or missing, take the product back to where the product was originally purchased or one of our authorised MILWAUKEE® service centres. - •WARNING Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
 Some examples of these chemicals are: - lead from lead-based paint - crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.